-It is now just under two years since the petitioners of the Armando Martins Campaign asked Canterbury City Council to re-instate Armando Martins’s amateur radio antenna, – after it was ordered to be removed following an act of mobbing.
+It is now just under two years since the petitioners of the Armando Martins Campaign asked Canterbury City Council to re-instate Armando Martins’ amateur radio antenna, – after it was ordered to be removed following an act of mobbing.

 The immediate aim of this campaign in late 2016 was to expose the nature of his treatment and counter the behaviour he encountered by resolving the issues raised by all parties.
 We wanted the council to fully re-instate his statutory and human rights (to develop and use his property.)
 These rights had been arbitrarily put to one side in order to satisfy his assailants.

 Both victims are now able to get on with their lives.
-Armando was removed to safer accommodation, and, while he has now regained his lifestyle and thanked the council, he cannot yet draw a line under the whole experience, due to the number of avoidable incidents involving council workers which infringed his rights and flaunted various policies.
+Armando was removed to safer accommodation, and, while he has now regained his lifestyle and thanked the council, he cannot yet draw a line under the whole experience, due to the number of avoidable incidents involving council workers and the way his planning application has been handled, which infringed his rights and flaunted various policies.

-Where it could, the campaign gave Armando help to resolve the incidents and acted as agents and advocate, helping him through; three incidents, a complaint to the local government ombudsman, a planning application and its subsequent appeal.
+Where it could, the campaign gave Armando help to resolve the incidents and acted as agents and advocate, helping him through three incidents; a complaint to the local government ombudsman, a planning application and its subsequent appeal.
 Our approach was to walk with him during this part of his journey and share his experience.